 Education Expert Lasantha de Silva Returns to Wittenborg after Brilliant Run in Sri Lanka

-After a remarkable career in Sri Lanka, Lasantha de Silva, an alumnus of Wittenborg University of Applied Sciences and its former Education Operations Manager, is back in the Netherlands.
+After a remarkable career in Sri Lanka, Lasantha de Silva, an alumnus of WUAS and its former Education Operations Manager, is back in the Netherlands.
 De Silva has accepted a position at Wittenborg as Director Assistant, while at the same doing an MBA in Finance – his second master's degree after doing an MA in Leadership, Innovation and Change Management at York St John University in Britain.
 Good news for students is that he will also be teaching a few undergraduate modules.

 The quintessential educationist